jestjs/jest/docs/CLI.md

 ### `--testTimeout=<number>`

 Default timeout of a test in milliseconds.
+Default value: 5000.

 ### `--updateSnapshot`